<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=115389302216927&amp;ev=PageView&amp;noscript=1">

 It's a while ago now since most bank transfers (finally) started happening via the faster payments system.
 We've all got used to the benefit of having money arrive quickly and efficiently into our accounts.

-At the time the banks were boast about this great leap forward.
+At the time, the banks were boasting about this great leap forward.
 However, I had a wry smile on my face.
-That's because when I worked in Sweden for a couple of years at the start of my working life, instant transfers (and instant cheque clearing) was the norm
+That's because when I worked in Sweden for a couple of years at the start of my working life, instant transfers (and instant cheque clearing) was the norm.

-You have quite likely had the experience of going abroad on business or for a holiday and coming across a system or process or gadget or some way of doing things that is so simple and appealing that you can't understand why the whole world doesn't adopt it.
+You have quite likely had the experience of going abroad on business or for a holiday and coming across a system, process product, gadget or some way of doing things that is so simple and appealing that you can't understand why the whole world doesn't adopt it.

 And yet the whole world doesn't.
 Or if it does it takes forever to catch up - many years in the case of instant bank transfers.

 It always leaves me wondering why.
 Numerous factors surely come into play: ignorance, apathy, vested interests, aversion to change or the risk involved with change.
-The reasons are not the reason I'm writing this today
+These reasons are not why I'm writing this today.

 To me, the important point is this.
 There is almost always a better way of doing things than the accepted conventional wisdom.
 This is true in most aspects of life - including the world of learning and development.